 Where resources may help expand a project's scope or outcome, States, Tribes, and local communities are encouraged to identify and leverage other public and private funding sources to be used in conjunction with funding provided through the AMLER Program.
-In particular, States and Tribes are encouraged to review opportunities for leveraging funds and other resources made available by other Federal offices, such as the Appalachian Regional Commission (ARC), and the Economic Development Administration (EDA), and the Interagency Working Group on Coal and Power Plant Communities and Economic Revitalization (IWG).
-The IWG has established a "clearinghouse" for federal programs that offer financial support to coal-impacted communities.
-A non-exhaustive list of examples of funding combinations includes:
+In particular, States and Tribes are encouraged to review opportunities for leveraging funds and other resources made available by other Federal offices, such as the Appalachian Regional Commission (ARC) and the Economic Development Administration (EDA).1 A non-exhaustive list of examples of funding combinations includes:

-• AMLER \$ + Private \$

-Additional funds could demonstrate economic and community development with a nexus to an AML site.

-• AMLER \$ + AML \$

-Monies will need to be tracked separately.
-OSMRE's existing account structure can accommodate this tracking.

-- AMLER \$ + Infrastructure Investment and Jobs Act (IIJABipartisan Infrastructure Law (BIL; Pub.
-L. No. 117-58) AML \$ Monies will need to be tracked separately.
-OSMRE's existing account structure can accommodate this tracking. - AMLER \$ + ARC \$

-Combining, coordinating, or matching AMLER funds with ARC funds could demonstrate economic and community development with a nexus to an AML site.
-AMLER funds or other AML funds can be used as matching funds for projects funded by ARC.

-• AMLER \$ + EDA \$

-Combining, coordinating, or matching AMLER funds with EDA funds could demonstrate economic and community development with a nexus to an AML site to leverage other funding sources such as funds awarded by EDA.

-AMLER \$ + USDA \$ Opportunities for combining, coordinating, or matching AMLER funds with USDA rural development funds in certain areas may also be available.
+- AMLER \$ + Private \$ Additional funds could demonstrate economic and community development with a nexus to an AML site - AMLER \$ + AML \$ Monies will need to be tracked separately.
+OSMRE's existing account structure can accommodate this tracking. - AMLER \$ + Infrastructure Investment and Jobs Act (IIJA; Pub.
+L. No. 117-58) AML \$2 Monies will need to be tracked separately.
+OSMRE's existing account structure can accommodate this tracking. - AMLER \$ + ARC \$ Combining, coordinating, or matching AMLER funds with ARC funds could demonstrate economic and community development with a nexus to an AML site.
+AMLER funds or other AML funds can be used as matching funds for projects funded by ARC. - AMLER \$ + EDA \$ Combining, coordinating, or matching AMLER funds with EDA funds could demonstrate economic and community development with a nexus to an AML site to leverage other funding sources such as funds awarded by EDA. - AMLER \$ + USDA \$ Opportunities for combining, coordinating, or matching AMLER funds with USDA rural development funds in certain areas may also be available.